How to pay your fees

 The fees you pay depend on what you’re studying.
 Your Offer of Place letter will tell you exactly what you need to pay.

-- How to pay your fees
+How and when to pay your tuition fees

 We recommend that you pay your fees at least three months before courses start—you need evidence that you have paid your fees (or have funding for them, like a scholarship or loan) to get your visa, and visas can take up to six weeks to process.